 At least one percent of the population of urban India is homeless, and lack of affordable housing, low minimum wage, no job, and other economic issues contribute to the increase in homelessness.

 #13- In Malawi, around 100,000 people were made homeless by floods in 20155

-One hundred seventy people died in the flash flood that increased the homeless population in Malawi.
+One hundred seventy people died in the flash flood, increasing Malawi's homeless population.
 Hundreds of families took shelter in classrooms after raging waters destroyed their homes.

 #14- About 250,000 people are homeless in Kenya5